uvesten/E5/README.md

 ## Compiling

-Check out the repository, run `carthage bootstrap` to install dependencies, open the project in Xcode
+1. Check out the repository, run `carthage bootstrap` to install dependencies.

+2. Copy the file `SettingsTemplate.plist` to `Settings.plist` and change the currencylayer API key from `INVALID` to a real key if you want currency updates.

+3. Open in Xcode and run the app and tests.